Lev135/monadic-lens/examples/FMMF/Getter.md

 l amfa ≡ fmap phantom . amfa <=< getM
 ```
 since `l` can apply some effects *after* `amfa` call.
 Of course, we could just
-claim that every lawful `GetterMF` should satisfy this law, but this is very
+claim that every lawful `GetterM` should satisfy this law, but this is very
 hard to check in general.
-Let's look at the following `LensMF`'s constructor,
+Let's look at the following `LensM`'s constructor,
 proposed by one of the readers of my previous note:
 ```hs
 type LensM m s t a b =